Mount Semeru volcano erupts as locals filmed fleeing 40,000ft cloud of ash

 Indonesia: Mount Semeru volcano erupts as locals filmed fleeing 40,000ft cloud of ash

+Plumes of volcanic ash and smoke plunged parts of the island of Java into darkness on Saturday afternoon
-A volcanic eruption in Indonesia has sent ash and smoke flying 40,000ft in the air.

-Around 4pm on Saturday Mount Semeru in Lumajang City, East Java erupted.
-Videos of the eruption shared on social media show locals fleeing a huge cloud of smoke.
+A volcanic eruption in Indonesia has sent smoke and ash flying 40,000ft in the air and has triggered panic on the island of Java.
+Videos shared on social media show locals fleeing from the huge plume as ash falls from the sky.

+Around 2.50pm on Saturday, Mount Semeru erupted in Lumajang City.
+Thus far, no casualties have been reported but evacuation operations are ongoing.

-A resident living in a nearby village posted a photo of the eruption, writing; “Friends, please pray for me, I hope my family is fine, Just now, it’s really bursting.”
+A resident living in a nearby village posted a photo of the eruption on social media, writing; “Friends, please pray for me, I hope my family is fine, Just now, it’s really bursting.”

+The region was also plunged into darkness as ash clouds became so dense that all sunlight was blocked.
+Lumajang district head Thoriqul Haq told TVOne: “Thick columns of ash have turned several villages to darkness”.

+He added that a bridge connecting Lumajang with the nearby city of Malang had been destroyed by the combined effects of the eruption, a thunderstorm and heavy rains.

-The Volcanic Ash Advisory Centre has issued a warning after the plume of smoke and ash rose an estimated 40,000ft in the air, and began raining down on residents below.
+The Volcanic Ash Advisory Centre issued a warning after the plume of smoke and ash rose an estimated 40,000ft in the air, and began raining down on residents below.

+MAGMA Indonesia, an information service reporting on volcanoes, earthquakes and tsunamis, said that the eruption had been recorded on a seismograph with a maximum amplitude of 25mm and a duration of 5160 seconds.
+The Centre for Volcanology and Geological Hazard Mitigation added that incandescent lava avalanches had been observed, sliding 500-800 metres down the volcano.

+Budi Santosa, the head of the regional disaster management agency, said in a statement: “There has been an increase in the activity of Mount Semeru accompanied by hot ash clouds falling”.

+He explained that the falling ash was witnessed across Lumajang, Sumberwuluh Village, Candipuro District, Supiturang and Pronojiwo, and said that residents were asked to evacuate these areas.

+He added that no casualties had been reported, but said that data collection was ongoing, as the East Java and Lumajang disaster management agencies were on site to conduct a full assessment and assist with the evacuation of residents.

-Mount Semeru is the tallest mountain on the island of Java, and is considered to be an active volcano.
-Since 1818, at least 55 eruptions have been reported, 10 of which resulted in fatalities.
+Mount Semeru is the tallest mountain on the island of Java, and is among Indonesia’s 130 active volcanoes.
+Since 1818, it has erupted at least 55 times, 10 of which resulted in fatalities.

 More to follow...